Peugeot 2008 Interior Layout & Technology | Top Gear

 What is it like on the inside?

-Sure, it’s decent to drive, but we reckon more fans will be won inside the 2008.
+Sure, it’s decent to drive, but we reckon more fans will be won over by the inside of the 2008.
 It’s a big, big step up on its predecessor with plush materials, fancy stitching and some ambient lighting that doesn’t have a whiff of a cheap provincial town nightclub.

-The star of the show is the ‘3D cockpit’, standard on all but the entry Active trim, which adds a double-layered, holographic feel to the digital instruments, and, says Peugeot, cuts 0.5secs from drivers’ reaction times.
+The star of the show is the 3D cockpit (standard on top-spec GT trim), which adds a double-layered, holographic feel to the 10-inch digital instrument display, and, says Peugeot, cuts 0.5 seconds from drivers’ reaction times.
+We can’t verify that, but we will tell you it looks as impressive as anything else out there.

 Advertisement - Page continues below